guidobouman/thesis/Documents/Thesis/Thesis.markdown

 > No matter how many workers you hire, the problem cannot be solved in less time than it takes to walk a million steps.
 The same is true for parallel computers. [p.
 130][#Hawkins:2004]

-There's also the problem with max steps between connections. > Quote.
+There's also the problem with max steps between connections. > TODO Quote.

 Try this: How much is 12345 times 54321?
 While you're grabbing a piece of paper and a pen, the computer already gave the result in a millisecond: 670 592 745.
 The computer is made for this.
 Making calculations like this.
+TODO

 ##### Intelligence
 To be able to make calculations like this doesn't make a computer intelligent.
 The computer is programmed to do calculations like this, but didn't think and programmed it themselves.
 Hawkins predicts that computers will never be able to think of themselves, that there's no such thing as Artificial Intelligence.
 His argument is that they can't reprogram their complete own workings except for some small paramaters (which are programmed in advance as well).

 Because of the brain plasticity (TODO described on page X) people are able to 'reprogram' themselves.
 Any input and conclusion is changing the internal structure of the human brain and making the brain more intelligent.

+##### TODO Sharing
+The only way for a human to share the information in the brain is in the form of a conversation.
+We don't have the ability to make connections with other brains like computers can.
+A conversation can be done over the phone, but the information has to be explained before the receiver can make sense of the data.

+With computers you can just send documents, images, sounds or videos to another computer without the need to explain the information.
+The in advance defined standards of the computer really help here.
+Because computers expect data to be formatted in a specific way, they can make sense of the raw data.
+Much like it would be to feed the stream of data coming from your retina (eye) to another human brain.

 ##### Roundup
 Calculations are for computers, making connections and conclusions is for humans, said the human.